Examines the form and function of families, and major issues and forces shaping families in Aotearoa/New Zealand. Students doing this course will:

 - Arts and Music

-- Available to students in Sociology, Gender and Social Work who meet the prerequisites.
+Available to students in Sociology, Gender Studies and Criminology who meet the prerequisites.

 Compulsory for Social Work students.